-“Millennial brand loyalty?
-That’s rather niche!”
-I hear you thinking.
-Understandable.
+Building a brand loyalty strategy focused solely on millennials might sound too niche.
 But imagine a potential customer who has an ear for empty promises.
 A hard-earned tech-savviness from pioneering the Internet.
 A huge network of friends and acquaintances listening to every thought they share.
 Oh, and a penchant for avocado toast.
 Okay, now imagine there are 1.8 billion of them, and they outnumber both Generation X and baby boomers.

 Yep — we’re talking about millennials.

 Getting millennial brand loyalty isn’t just useful to your brand — it’s absolutely vital to staying in business long term.
 But building this loyalty is challenging.
 Winning millennials’ brand loyalty takes honesty, provable quality, and the courage to make a real statement with your brand messaging.